dalgard/meteor-viewmodel/README.md

 Minimalist VM for Meteor – inspired by `manuel:viewmodel` and `nikhizzle:session-bind`.

 - Highly declarative
-- No redundancy in syntax
+- Lowest possible redundancy in syntax
 - Reactive and terse API
 - Easily extensible